lmhale99/DataModelDict/README.rst

 +------------------------------------------+----------+

-The int conversion test was updated for version 0.9.8 to check that the values can reversably be changed back into a str.
+The int conversion test was updated for version 0.9.8 to check that the values can reversibly be changed back into a str.
 This is necessary to properly handle values, such as journal page numbers, that may contain leading zeroes.